Terex (TEX) Q3 2017 Results - Earnings Call Transcript

 David Raso - Evercore ISI

 Hi.
-I know you don't want to talk about 2018 too much, but I think we all recognize where the stock is, everybody is trying to figure out how comfortably can we get over $2 or not?
+I know you don't want to talk about 2018 too much, but we all recognize, right, where the stock is.
+Everybody is trying to figure out how comfortably can we get over $2 or not, right?
 I mean, that's the issue.

-So, it is what it is with AWP.
+So it is what it is with AWP.
 I mean, it's such a big driver to the earnings.
-Can we at least layout a little bit of a framework on the puts and takes to consider for 2018 on AWP, particularly with – in the channel hearing about that price increase that you're putting through January 1?
+Can we at least lay out a little bit of a framework on the puts and takes to consider for 2018 on AWP, particularly with, you know, in the channel hearing about that price increase that you're putting through Jan.
+1?

 Can you give us a little perspective on how to think about the margins?
 I mean, it was good to see AWP expand their margins year-over-year for the first time in seven, eight quarters.
-But just a little bit of color, John, would be helpful on, sort of what's in the backlog, (37:47) the way you're guiding fourth quarter Aerial revenues, which I understand is not a big seasonal quarter.
-A lot of that backlog is earmarked already for shipping past January.
-And I'm just trying to get a feel for how much pricing is going to be in that backlog, right, shipping after January 1, should have some of that pricing increase in it.
+But just a little bit of color, John, would be helpful on, sort of what's in the backlog, because it looks like the way you're guiding fourth quarter Aerial revenues, which I understand it's not a big seasonal quarter, a lot of that backlog is earmarked already for shipping past January.
+And I'm just trying to get a feel for how much pricing is going to be in that backlog, right, shipping after January 1 should have some of that price increase in it.

-And you also alluded to some supplier conversations or maybe some costs are coming out, if you can at least give us some indication, is that something that might benefit more MP or Cranes or how much is it Aerials because again, I mean, the share count reduction maybe adds $0.20 year-over-year, the interest expense reduction adds $0.05.
-It's really AWP that makes a difference of – it's a $2, $2.25 or not?
-So again, I know you don't want to touch 2018 too much.
-But just a framework kind of puts and takes around AWP pricing and costs would be great.
+And you also alluded to some supplier conversations or maybe some costs are coming out.
+If you can at least give us some indication, is that something that might benefit more MP or Cranes or how much is it Aerials, because again, I mean, the share count reduction maybe adds $0.20 year-over-year, the interest expense reduction adds $0.05.
+It's really AWP that makes a difference of is it $2, $2.25, or not?
+So again, I know you don't want to touch 2018 too much, but just a framework on puts and takes around AWP pricing and costs would be great.

 John L. Garrison, Jr. - Terex Corp.